tlksio/docs/roadmap.md

 For transparency into our release cycle and in striving to maintain backward compatibility, all project components are maintained under [the Semantic Versioning guidelines](http://semver.org/).
-Sometimes we screw up, but we'll adhere to those rules whenever possible.
+Sometimes we screw up, but we'll adhere to those rules whenever is possible.

 We also follow the rule that one issue fixed should be a new minor release, so expect to have a lot of minor version numbers changes, this will be normal.